ssarkisy/Delta-Theory/Delta Theory/00 - Translation Layer/00.0 - Microkernel/00.0.1 - Constants/e — Natural Transformation Rate (constant).md

 As $n \to \infty$ (compounding into infinitely fine irreducible steps), the limit exists:
 $$\lim_{n \to \infty} \left(1 + \frac{1}{n}\right)^n = e$$

-**Interpretation in terms of Axiom 1:**
+**Interpretation in terms of A0 + T1:**

+- **A0 ensures** that each increment must remain distinguishable to exist at resolution ε
-- **A1 ensures** that each increment is an irreducible ∆ — you can't split it into "smaller" meaningfully different pieces without losing identity
+- **T1 ensures** that each increment is an irreducible ∆ — you can't split it into "smaller" meaningfully different pieces without losing existence
-- **e is the maximum growth factor** achievable in 1 unit depth when the process is entirely built from such irreducible steps
+- **e is the maximum growth factor** achievable in 1 unit depth when the process is entirely built from such existentially distinguishable, irreducible steps

 **Why the value is exactly 2.71828…:**

 - It's the **only number** where proportional compounding of irreducible steps converges in this exact way
-- Any **smaller base** → slower growth; any **larger** → would require sub-irreducible steps (violating A1)
+- Any **smaller base** → slower growth; any **larger** → would require sub-irreducible steps (violating T1) or indistinguishable increments (violating A0)
-- e represents the **natural limit** of growth when constrained by irreducibility
+- e represents the **natural limit** of growth when constrained by both existence and irreducibility

 **Connection to primitive flow:**
 - **∆**: Each compounding step must be irreducible